0x8e8fb-p/Penhub/README.md

 For Advanced Users

-    Customize the tool by modifying the HTML/JS for your workflow
+    Customize the interface for your specific workflow

     Add your own command templates and techniques

-    Integrate with your existing toolset and scripts
+    Integrate with existing toolchains and automation scripts

-    Use as a teaching tool for junior team members
+    Use as a training resource for team members

+🐛 Troubleshooting
-🐛 Common Issues & Troubleshooting
+Common Issues
-JavaScript Not Working

-    Ensure JavaScript is enabled in your browser
+    JavaScript Not Working: Ensure JavaScript is enabled in your browser settings

-    Check browser console for errors (F12 → Console)

-    Try a different browser (Chrome/Firefox recommended)

-Commands Not Updating

-    Refresh the page to reset all parameters

-    Check that all required fields are filled
+    Commands Not Updating: Refresh the page and ensure all required fields are filled

-    Ensure no ad-blockers are interfering with scripts

-Layout Issues

-    Browser zoom should be at 100% for optimal display

-    Use recommended browsers: Chrome 80+, Firefox 75+, Edge 80+
+    Layout Issues: Use Chrome 80+, Firefox 75+, or Edge 80+ for optimal experience

-    Mobile devices have limited support (use desktop for full features)
+    Mobile Experience: Desktop browsers recommended for full functionality

+Browser Compatibility

+    ✅ Google Chrome (Recommended)

+    ✅ Mozilla Firefox

+    ✅ Microsoft Edge

+    ✅ Safari (Limited testing)

+    ❌ Internet Explorer (Not supported)

-🔄 Updates & Maintenance
+🔄 Updates & Roadmap
-Version History
+Current Version: v1.0

-    v1.0 (Current): Initial release with core functionality
+    Initial release with core functionality

+    Four main modules: Commands, Cheatsheet, Payloads, Pivoting

+Planned Features

-    Planned: More tools, export features, dark/light mode toggle
+    Dark/Light mode toggle

+    Export functionality for reports

+    Additional tool integrations

+    Community command contributions

+    Offline PWA capabilities

-Contributing
+🤝 Contributing

 Contributions are welcome!
 Please: